My father died.

 Leaving me no more time to show him that I am good enough to be included among the daughters he left behind.
 Good enough to tell the whole town who loved him, that he had more than two daughters.
 He had more than two grandchildren.

 By his choice, for his own reasons, he never met my children.
-My almost 12 year old son.
 My boy who has the same little cleft in his chin which my father kept covered by a beard, he never saw that he has his blue eyes with a puff of skin underneath like he’s tired no matter how rested, he never met my boy who is an amazing artist with the kind of humour that would have lit him up.
-And he never met my daughter; my dramatic, adorable, funny, compassionate little eight year old.
-He never looked in her eyes that are the exact same brown as mine, or heard the way she loves telling stories, often exaggerated to make them a tad more interesting, just the way I do.
+And he never met my daughter; my dramatic, adorable, funny, compassionate little ray of sunshine.
+He never looked in her eyes that are the exact same greenish-brown as mine, or heard the way she loves telling stories, often exaggerated to make them a tad more interesting, just the way I do.
 The way, I think, he did too.

 He chose to have no funeral which is quite fitting for someone who hid in the attic when company came to his house.
 Not unlike my own personality.
 But in choosing no funeral, I was left floundering.
 Confused.
 Unsure.